Q: What organizations are eligible?

-A: Most applicants will have an existing physical presence in Franklin, Hampden or Hampshire counties at the time of the application and are currently providing services to people in the three counties.
+A: Most applicants will have an existing physical presence in Franklin, Hampden or Hampshire counties at the time of the application and are currently providing services to people any of the three counties of the Pioneer Valley.

 Q: Will the Community Foundation consider Capacity Grant applications from organizations that do not have a physical presence in the three counties of the Pioneer Valley?

 A: Capacity Grants are intended to help organizations based in and serving the three counties of the Pioneer Valley.
 Organizations that do not have their main office location within the three counties – Franklin, Hampshire and Hampden – may apply if they meet one of the two conditions:

 - Condition 1: Organizations are currently serving Pioneer Valley residents, the main office location is not located in the Pioneer Valley but they have a physical presence in the Pioneer Valley.
 These organizations may request funding for activities in direct support of the local Pioneer Valley operations.

 - Condition 2: Organizations are currently serving Pioneer Valley residents but do not have any physical presence in the Pioneer Valley.
 These organizations must provide documentation that more than 50% of the services provided by the entire organization are in support of residents of the three counties of the Pioneer Valley (adequacy of documentation is at the discretion of CFWM).
 These organizations may request funding for activities in support of the percentage of local Pioneer Valley operations.